About Prairie Flora

 Going forward

 We are further developing our native plant selection to include more shade-loving plant solutions.
-We are also focusing on learning how to grow those native plants that need conservation help, but are also suitable for growing in our landscapes.
-We continue to search for heirloom plants that thrive in our short, extreme summers, and will help to provide food security for our community.
+We will also focus on learning how to grow native plants that both need help with conservation and are suitable for growing in our landscapes.
+We continue to search for local heirloom seeds that thrive in our short, extreme summers, and will help to provide food security for our community.

 We hope our customers and community join us in standing up for planet earth and all her precious life.
 Together, our little impacts can make a significant difference.